chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: Displays the contents of two files- /etc/passwd and /etc/hosts
 4-lastlines: Displays the last 10 lines of the /etc/passwd file
 5-firstlines: Displays the first 10 lines of the /etc/passwd file
+6-thirdline: Displays the third line of a file; iacta
+7-file: Creates a file containing a set of particular characters; Best School